mgcruz024/mean-variance/README.md

 <img src="Screenshots/stocks_image.png" width="650" height="375" />

-Mean-Variance (MV) portfolio optimization with six years of daily Yahoo Finance SP500 and SP500TR data from 2016-2021 (Q1 2021 for testing).
+Mean-Variance portfolio optimization with six years of daily Yahoo Finance SP500 and SP500TR data from 2016-2021 (Q1 2021 for testing).
 The project aims to perform asset allocation considering a group of stock tickers and find an optimal portfolio for the target investor.
 Utilized PortfolioAnalytics on R with extracted datasets stored in PostgreSQL for selecting the best weight distribution of the selected tickers.
 Portfolio tested against the SP500TR index to evaluate 2021 performance.

 ## Packages Used
 PostgreSQL 14